While Post Consumer Brands was just getting started

 & the whitest of sugars, I shovel & shovel until it’s all gone.

-Clemonce Heard is the author of the poetry collection Tragic City (Anhinga Press, forthcoming October 2021), which won the 2020 Anhinga-Robert Dana Poetry Prize selected by Major Jackson and investigates the events of the 1921 Tulsa Race Massacre.
-Heard’s work has appeared or is forthcoming in The Missouri Review, Cimarron Review, Iron Horse, World Literature Today, Poetry, Rattle, and elsewhere.
-Heard received a 2018–19 Tulsa Artist Fellowship and was the 2019–20 Ronald Wallace Poetry Fellow at the University of Wisconsin-Madison. (updated 7/2021)
+Clemonce Heard is the author of the poetry collection Tragic City (Anhinga Press, 2021), which won the 2020 Anhinga-Robert Dana Poetry Prize, selected by Major Jackson, and investigates the events of the 1921 Tulsa Race Massacre.
+Heard’s work has appeared or is forthcoming in The Missouri Review, Cimarron Review, AGNI, Iron Horse, World Literature Today, Poetry, Rattle, and elsewhere.
+Heard received a 2018–19 Tulsa Artist Fellowship and was the 2019–20 Ronald Wallace Poetry Fellow at the University of Wisconsin-Madison. (updated 5/2022)